 When I was in school I always felt left out because there was always some activity I couldn’t do.
 Very rarely were their appropriate modifications so most of the time I just ended up watching my classmates do some fun activity.
-It finding friends difficult because my classmates always thought I was weird and was the girl that couldn’t do anything!
+Finding friends was difficult because my classmates always thought I was the weird girl with crutches who couldn’t do anything!
 I can do more than you think I can but there are some activities that are just not an option for me.
 When you don’t include disabled people in almost all activities it makes some abled people think we are helpless and can’t do anything for ourselves.
 Teaching your abled student a little bit about disability and connecting with your disabled students is super important so today I am going to show you how to do that!

 Make your classroom accessible– One of the biggest barriers I have had in my many years of school is an inaccessible classroom.
 Inaccessibility leads to not being able to participate in activities that we should be able to and that alone can be stressful Kids will think we are helpless and develop a negative opinion of us if every activity you do with your students we have to sit out of.
 Make your classroom as accessible as possible so disabled people can participate in the same activities as your abled students.
 Put things on lower shelves and give students who are full-time wheelchair users more space to move around.
 One of the most stressful things for full-time wheelchair users are small spaces and that extra space will make all the difference in the world!